cathaldcronin1/FAT-16-Disk-Analyser/README.md

 # diskAnalyser

 The aim of this project was to learn more about forensic tools and the basic underlying concepts that are involved with developing such systems as well as how a professional might perform initial analysis of the disk drive or other storage media.

 The requirements and goals of this assignment were to develop a small forensic tool which analyses a disk drive for the following:

+_Note: This was specifically for a FAT-16 File System._

 * Partition Information:
  - The number of partitions.